-Jonathan MUK attended the Singapore Management University’s School of Law and graduated in 2013 with a Bachelor of Laws (Summa cum Laude) and Bachelor of Business Management (Finance) (Summa cum Laude).
-He was called to the Singapore Bar in 2016 after stints serving as a Deputy Public Prosecutor (“DPP”) with the Attorney General’s Chambers and as a Justices Law Clerk (“JLC”) with the Supreme Court of Singapore.
-He is fluent in English, Mandarin, Cantonese, and basic Bahasa Melayu.
+Jonathan was a recipient of the prestigious Lee Kong Chian Scholarship and graduated from the Singapore Management University Yong Pung How School of Law in 2013 with a Bachelor of Laws (Summa cum Laude or with highest honours) and a Bachelor of Business Management (Finance) (Summa cum Laude) through a double degree programme.
+He was called to the Singapore Bar in 2016 after serving as a Deputy Public Prosecutor with the Attorney General’s Chambers and as a Justices Law Clerk with the Supreme Court of Singapore, serving judges of the High Court and Court of Appeal.
+He is fluent in spoken and written English and Chinese and conversant in Cantonese and Bahasa Melayu.

 Case Highlights